semantic-flow/sflo/docs/data/notes/voy7zrf0f6bs86m02uadhaf.md

 ## What Is Semantic Flow?

-**Semantic Flow** is a framework for managing and publishing resource indicators, knowledge graphs and other semantic data by leveraging GitHub, Gitlab, and other free static hosting services.
+**Semantic Flow** is a framework for managing and publishing resource identifiers, knowledge graphs and other semantic data by leveraging GitHub, Gitlab, and other free static hosting services.
 It enables a **dereferenceable Semantic Web** where every HTTP IRI returns meaningful content.

 [[concept.mesh-repo]] provide storage, [[concept.mesh]] provide resource management and publishing, and [[concept.semantic-site]] support data discovery and explainability.